LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Experiments

 \subsection{Experimental Set Up}

+For TFIDF-based linear SVM models, we use the implementation of Scikit-learn \cite{scikit-learn} and grid-search for hyper parameters (number of features, $C$, and loss function).
 For all the pre-trained models, we use publicly available Hugging Face checkpoints.\footnote{\url{http://huggingface.co/models}} We use the *-base configuration of each pre-trained model, i.e., 12 Transformer blocks, 768 hidden units, and 12 attention heads.
 We train models with the Adam optimizer \cite{Kingma2015} and an initial learning rate of 3e-5 up to 20 epochs using early stopping on development data.
-We use mixed precision (fp16) to decrease the memory footprint in training and gradient accumulation for all hierarchical models.\footnote{We omit results for *-large models, as we found them to be very unstable in preliminary experiments using fp16.
-See details in Appendix~\ref{sec:largemodels}.} The hierarchical models can read up to 64 paragraphs of 128 tokens each.
-We use Longformer and BigBird in default settings, i.e., Longformer uses windows of 512 tokens and a single global token (\cls), while BigBird uses blocks of 64 tokens (windows: 3x block, random: 3x block, global: 2x initial block; each token attends 512 tokens in total).
+We use mixed precision (fp16) to decrease the memory footprint in training and gradient accumulation for all hierarchical models.
+The hierarchical models can read up to 64 paragraphs of 128 tokens each.
+We use Longformer and BigBird in default settings, i.e., Longformer uses windows of 512 tokens and a single global token (\cls), while BigBird uses blocks of 64 tokens (windows: 3$\times$ block, random: 3$\times$ block, global: 2$\times$ initial block; each token attends 512 tokens in total).
 The batch size is 8 in all experiments.
-We run five repetitions with different random seeds and report the the average scores across runs on the test set.
-We evaluate classification performance using \emph{micro-F1} (\microf) and \emph{macro-F1} (\macrof) across all datasets to take into account class imbalance.
+We run five repetitions with different random seeds and report the test scores based on the seed with the best scores on development data.
+We evaluate performance using \emph{micro-F1} (\microf) and \emph{macro-F1} (\macrof) across all datasets to take into account class imbalance.
+For completeness, we also report the arithmetic, harmonic, and geometric mean across tasks following \citet{shavrina2021how}.\footnote{We acknowledge that the use of scores aggregated over tasks has been criticized in general NLU benchmarks (e.g., GLUE), as models are trained with different numbers of samples, task complexity, and evaluation metrics per task.
+We believe that the use of a standard common metric (F1) across tasks and averaging with harmonic mean alleviate this issue.}